preyes323/launchschool/149/149_test.md

 # Object Oriented Programming

-1. Explain the relationship between classes and objects.
+1.Explain the relationship between classes and objects.
 Use code to illustrate your explanation.

   * `classes` are the blueprints objects.
 It gives a definition of the possible states and behaviours that an object will have and perform.
   * From an analogy point of view, the `class` acts like a car factory that is able to churn out `objects` as cars.
     * With this the act of the factory producing cars is like the instantiation of an `object` from a `class`.